What Does Chrysanthemum Flower Mean and Symbolise?

 Symbolism of Chrysanthemum Blossoms

 Mums were called Kiku in Japanese.
 These are symbolic flowers of September embodying optimism, long life, and happiness.
-Folks in the United States also believe its floral symbolism of positivity and cheer!
+It is the official birth flower for November birthdays and is sometimes called Fall flowers.
+Folks in the United States also believe chrysanthemums symbolize happiness, positivity, and cheer!

-Apart from its bright floral colors, there are some quite gloomy symbolisms known for Mums.
-In some European customs, the Mums are a symbol of condolence and grievance in funerals and graves.
+Apart from its bright floral colors, there are some quite gloomy symbolisms mums are known for.
+In some European customs, a symbolism recognized by many was that mums were a symbol of condolence and grievance in funerals and graves.
+It was considered as memorial flowers.

-Elder Italians and folks in Malta also believe in a similar symbolic meaning for the Mums.
-They say that bringing these flowers into homes will bring about bad luck!
+Elder Italians and folks in Malta also believe in a similar symbolic meaning for the mums.
+They say that bringing these flowers into homes will bring about bad luck.
+The Victorian era believes otherwise.
+During Victorian times, mums were a symbol of good luck and friendship.

 Meaning of Chrysanthemum Flowers

-In the language of flowers, a Mum can mean cheerfulness, abundance, and wealth – just take a look at its bright double petals!
+Chrysanthemums hold symbolic meanings that depend on its color and history.
+In the language of flowers, the chrysanthemum carries a meaning behind every petal.
+These include cheerfulness, abundance, and wealth – just take a look at its bright double petals!

-Such flowers, on another note, can also mean undoubted loyalty and true affections.
+Other chrysanthemum meanings, on another note, can also include undoubted loyalty and true affections.
 It is a flower that greatly expresses one’s purest and deepest emotions.

-In some understandings, a Mum can indicate a happy home.
+In some understandings, one rich meaning of a mum can indicate a happy home.
 And the most peaceful meaning a happy home has is solitude and rest.
+Here are the different colors of chrysanthemums and the meaning behind each.

 What does a White Chrysanthemum Flower Mean?

-White Mums are a spectacular sight to see when in bloom.
+White chrysanthemums hold such a spectacular sight to see when in bloom.
 Witnessing such splendor can mean the unveiling of the truth and newfound hope.

 What does a Purple Chrysanthemum Blossom Symbolize?

-Purple Chrysanthemums are playful and quite beautiful in appearance.
+Purple Chrysanthemums or violet chrysanthemums are playful and quite beautiful in appearance.
 This floral color symbolizes faithfulness and truthfulness.
+Sometimes, a violet chrysanthemum can also convey well wishes.

 What does a Red Chrysanthemum Floret Indicate?